Corporate Update: Summary of the Corporate Transparency Act

 As mentioned briefly above, once the filings required under the Act are made, FINCEN will use the data to construct a database housing all reporting companies’ information.
 The Federal Government states that the information reported will be used on a confidential basis.
 However, FINCEN may disclose information housed in the database upon request in certain circumstances.
 Namely, these circumstances include requests from a federal agency engaged in national security or law enforcement activity, requests from state or local authorities authorized by a court in a criminal or civil investigation, requests from a federal agency on behalf of a foreign law enforcement agency, and requests by financial institutions to satisfy due diligence requirements under applicable law.
 Of course, notwithstanding the confidentiality the reporting information, there will always be concerns regarding potential breaches in cyber security.

 The provisions of the Corporate Transparency Act may affect businesses of different sizes and structures.
 It is generally advisable to consult legal counsel regarding the application, reporting requirements and enforcement of the Act.
 Wegman Hessler is ready to assist you and your business with navigating these changes.
-If you have any questions or would like to learn more about how these changes may impact your organization, call us at 216-642-3342 or schedule time with a member of the Business Services Legal Team here.
+If you have any questions or would like to learn more about how these changes may impact your organization, call us at 216-642-3342 to speak with someone on our Business Services team.